pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - ExecutorStart (highlight) sets up . . . another node tree.
   - `CreateExecutorState` creates an EState struct which has info about the overall execution.
   - Most plan nodes require some mutable state to execute, so each of them gets a corresponding PlanState node.
-      - The struct is called PlanState but I'll refer to them as executor nodes.
+      - The struct is called PlanState but I think of them as executor nodes.
     - Plan & PlanState are like counterparts.
     - You can imagine these parallel trees.
     - So we have to call ExecInitModifyTable and ExecInitThis and ExecInitThat.